 MRI is best able to see a more detailed picture of the size and position of the tissue

-Anti-inflammatory drugs such as Ibuprofen, Advil, Motrin or Aleve may help with your pain
+Anti-inflammatory drugs such as Ibuprofen, Advil, Motrin or Aleve may help with pain

 Birth control pills

-Hormonal therapy can stop the estrogen in your body which will slow down your period and also stop the endometrial cells from spreading `
+Hormonal therapy can stop the estrogen in the body which will slow down a person's period and also stop the endometrial cells from spreading

-Surgical ablation which destroys the lining of the uterus to reduce your menstrual flow
+Surgical ablation which destroys the lining of the uterus to reduce menstrual flow

-In the most severe cases, your surgeon may recommend a hysterectomy to remove your ovaries, uterus and cervix.
+In the most severe cases, the surgeon may recommend a hysterectomy to remove your ovaries, uterus and cervix.
 This is a drastic surgery so it will only be used as a last option.

-Endometriosis usually occurs in women between the ages of 25 to 40 years old and who still have their menstrual cycle, although it can happen after you have gone through menopause but that is very rare.
+Endometriosis usually occurs in women between the ages of 25 to 40 years old and who still have their menstrual cycle.
+Though it can happen after an individual has gone through menopause, that is very rare.
 Endometriosis can also cause infertility so your Doctor will refer you to a fertility expert.

 Having endometriosis is a difficult yet manageable disease.
-The key is to get help as soon as you start having symptoms.
-Join online forums for women with endometriosis or go to support groups which will enable you to discuss your fears and concerns with other women going through the same thing as you.
+The key is to get help as soon as there are symptoms.
+Join online forums for women with endometriosis or go to support groups which will enable you to discuss your fears and concerns with other women going through the same thing.